+• COVID-19 activity:

-- COVID-19 activity: - o COVID-19 wastewater levels at both Monroeville and New London are level, Norwalk and Wakeman have risen slightly. - o COVID-19 reported cases in Ohio are increasing, Huron County is decreasing. - Flu activity in Huron County remained low over the past week. - o According to the CDC, flu activity in Ohio is now low. - Flu activity in Huron County is currently low with zero (0) positive flu tests and zero (0) flurelated hospitalizations. - RSV activity: - RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently low but rising.
+- COVID-19 wastewater levels at the Norwalk facility are decreasing while the Monroeville, Wakeman, and New London facilities are all increasing. - COVID-19 reported cases in Ohio are decreasing while Huron County cases have increased exponentially. - Flu activity in Huron County continued to increase over the past week. - According to the CDC, flu activity in Ohio is now high. - Flu activity in Huron County is continually increasing with ten (10) positive flu tests and five (5) flu-related hospitalizations.

+RSV activity:

+RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently decreasing.